-If you want to grow your business, simply storing contacts in your CRM is not enough.
+If you want to grow your business, simply storing contacts in your sales CRM is not enough.

-You need to track interactions with them, prioritize activities, and manage different CRM tasks at once.
+You need to track activities, prioritize sales outreach, and manage different CRM tasks at once.

 - Contacts with a red flag are at the top of the priority list (marked as ASAP or Overdue).